 Tip:Use what you have on-hand to help manage spending on decor.
 I transformed my bar cart into the food station, used existing vases for the floral arrangements, and my coffee table tray to house our spa treatment products and tools.
-If the setup looks familiar, I also used this tray to create a make your own s’mores bar at my last Christmas party. 🙂
+If the setup looks familiar, I also used this tray to create an indoor s’mores bar at my last Christmas party. 🙂

 At-Home Spa Treatments